-If we start our day frenzied and rushing around trying to take care of hungry kids demanding food, finish the dishes from the day before, prepare kids for school and respond to urgent call/texts, we’re probably not going to have an amazing day.
+If we start our day frenzied and rushing around (trying to take care of hungry kids demanding food, finish the dishes from the day before, prepare kids for school and respond to urgent call/texts) we’re probably not going to have a fantastic day.

 Mornings are AWESOME for moms